Puputnik/Fragmentomics_GenomBiol/README.md

 ### 5' 4-mer motifs

-Enter the folder in which the filtered bams are stored (from now on "sample.bam") and create the folders for the subsequent analysis
+Enter the folder in which the filtered bams (from now on "sample.bam") are stored (~/Fragmentomics/Data/) and create the folders for the subsequent analysis

 ```
 mkdir -p STATS/MOTIF/MOTIF_COUNTS